ToolJet/ToolJet/docs/versioned_docs/version-2.50.0-LTS/setup/client.md

 #### Using Load balancer

-Tooljet client can be hosted from Cloud Storage bucket just like hosting any other static website.
+ToolJet client can be hosted from Cloud Storage bucket just like hosting any other static website.
 Follow the instructions from google documentation [here](https://cloud.google.com/storage/docs/hosting-static-website).

 Summarizing the steps below: